 Compensation of directors consists of basic fixed compensation, which is based on post and the weight of responsibilities, and performance-linked compensation, which is linked to earnings performance of the Company and contribution to earnings.
-In accordance with a resolution at the 86th General Meeting of Shareholders, a portion of performance-based compensation is allocated to a share-based payment plan designed to give incentives for performing duties, in order to achieve the sustainable growth of the Company and to enhance corporate value from the shareholders' perspective.
+In accordance with a resolution at the 86th General Meeting of Shareholders, a portion of performance-based compensation is allocated to a share-based payment plan designed to give incentives for performing duties, in order to achieve the sustainable stipulates an annual amount of up to JPY1,000 million (up to JPY120 million for external directors) for Board of Director monetary compensation, with bonus payments paid within that range.
+Additionally, a resolution at the 85th General Meeting of for Audit & Supervisory Board member monetary compensation.